quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 Notice that we give the scheduler a `IJobDetail` instance, and that it refers to the job to be executed by simply providing the job's class.
 Each (and every) time the scheduler executes the job, it creates a new instance of the class before calling its `Execute(..)` method.
-One of the ramifications of this behavior is the fact that jobs must have a no-arguement constructor.
+One of the ramifications of this behavior is the fact that jobs must have a no-argument constructor.
 Another ramification is that it does not make sense to have data-fields defined on the job class - as their values would not be preserved between job executions.

 :::tip Dependency Injection